Die alten Obstsorten

 Sofia Blind

-Sofia Blind, author, translator and gardener, born 1964, lives in the Lahn valley.
+Author, translator and gardener Sofia Blind, born 1964, lives in the Lahn valley.
 In her one-hectare garden she cultivates over thirty fruit-bearing...